NonoDOS/Virtual-Pet/README.md

     Share the experiences?
         What are the biggest challenges?
         What are the key takeaways/learnings?

-Used Libraries:
-    •    HTML
-    •    CSS
-    •    JavaScript
-    •    DOM
-    •   Bootstrap
-    •   P5.js
-    and some P5 libraries

 Requirements For this projects(technical)
 • Renders in browser